Frequently Asked Questions

 How long is the RPL Training course?

-Part 1: Theory training consists of five days of ground school (8am – 5pm) followed by another three to five days of exams and other proficiency tests.
+Part 1: Theory training consists of five days of ground school (9am – 4pm) followed by another three to five days of exams and other proficiency tests.
+These times may vary slightly for online training courses.
 Part 2: Practical flight instruction can take between 2-8 weeks to complete, based on student’s practical competency and prior flight experience.
 Lessons are booked individually online according to student, instructor and venue availability.

 I have a valid Commercial manned aviation licence.
 Do I need to do this course to operate a drone?